daiquocnguyen/Caps2NE/README.md

 	@inproceedings{Nguyen2020Caps2NE,
-		author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title = {A Capsule Network-Based Model for Learning Node Embeddings}, booktitle = {Proceedings of the 29th ACM International Conference on Information & Knowledge Management}, pages = {3313–3316},
+		author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title = {A Capsule Network-Based Model for Learning Node Embeddings}, booktitle = {Proceedings of the 29th ACM International Conference on Information and Knowledge Management}, pages = {3313–3316},
 		year={2020}
 	}